Scientifically Oriented Eighteenth-Century Wall Map of the World, Including The Tracks of Captain James Cook's First Voyage

 Dunn's map is one of the most popular and recognizable from this period, as Dunn’s world maps were the map of choice for a number of atlases published by Jefferys, Sayer and Bennett, and Laurie and Whittle over a thirty-year period.
-The map was revised several times, with this example, bearing the Sayer and Bennett imprint, quite possibly the most sought after thanks to the addition of Cook's first (1768-1771) and second (1772-1775) voyages.
+The map was revised several times, with this example, bearing the Robert Sayer imprint, includes the tracks of Captain James Cook's first voyages (1768-1771).

 The map is a fount of information; as the title indicates, it is offers “Curious & Useful Particulars in the Solar, Starry, & Mundane Systems.”
 The document includes both the terrestrial world map and a celestial map in northern and southern hemispheres.
 Surrounding the earthly spheres are several diagrams.
 At center below them is a diagram of the face of the moon.
 These are flanked by a table of the dimensions of the solar system and of the placement of the sun in the ecliptic with declination.
 In the top right corners is an analemma—a projection that allows for the calculation of the latitude and longitude of fixed stars, including the sun—and in the lower right corners are instructions as to its use.
 In the left top corner is a model of the solar system with individual planets drawn as seen from a telescope.